 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Please see below courses for our Spring 2020 courses.
-Students do one course for the six week period.
+Please see below our online Summer 2021 courses.
+Students do one course for the week long summer camp.
 No prior knowledge of any of the subjects is necessary.

 Courses are subject to change